olsonjeffery/bus-homework/README.md

 1. You can bring up the actual system to use live or regenerate living docs against by running `docker-compose up --detach`, after which the runtime components can be evaluated
 2. To use the site, point your local browser at `http://bus-homework.example` (assuming you are browsing on the same machine that is running, if not then some `/etc/hosts` entries (or Windows analog) may be needed)
-3. Optionally at any time a live system is up, if you want to regenerate the [SpecFlow-generated LivingDoc.html file](https://specflow.org/tools/living-doc/), run the `regen-living-docs.[sh|ps1]` file (preferrably from within a shell that is `cd`'d into the `/specs` folder of this repository; the windows version will spawn a chrome browser, haven't tested on a linux VM yet)
+3. Optionally at any time a live system is up, if you want to regenerate the [SpecFlow-generated LivingDoc.html file](https://specflow.org/tools/living-doc/), run the `regen-living-docs.[sh|ps1]` file (preferrably from within a shell that is `cd`'d into the `/specs` folder of this repository; the powershell version will spawn a chrome browser)

 Enjoy!